-For initial enrollment in an Illinois Public School, an official Birth Certificate must be presented for copying and inclusion in the student record.
+For initial enrollment in an Illinois Public School, an official Birth Certificate, passport, visa, or other governmental documentation of the child's identity (325 ILCS 50/5) must be presented for copying and inclusion in the student record.

 The following information pertains to the rights and obligations of parents, students, and the school under the Illinois School Student Records Act.